 The writer tells us that Mr Twit does something horrible.
 Write a paragraph describing the horrible thing that Mr Twit might have done.

 A character of my own

-et's write Match the words on the left with the words or phrases on the right.
+Match the words on the left with the words or phrases on the right.
 Write the words in bold in your dictionary.